Orissa (film)

 Orissa is a 2013 Indian Malayalam-language romance film directed by M. Padmakumar.
-While Unni Mukundan and Sanika Nambiar appear on screen as the lead pair, Kaniha and Tanusree Ghosh also play key characters in the film.
-Made under the banner of Heera Films, Orissa is the story of a girl called Suneyi — played by Sanika Nambiar — her trials and tribulations.
-G.S.
-Anil has scripted the film that has been shot by Vinod Illambally.
-Music has been composed by Ratheesh Vega.
+The film stars Unni Mukundan and Sanika Nambiar as the leads, with Kaniha and Tanusree Ghosh in supporting roles.
+Produced under the banner of Heera Films, Orissa is the story of a girl called Suneyi — played by Sanika Nambiar — her trials and tribulations.
 The film released on 17 May 2013.

 Plot

 The film was based on a Malayali constable Christhudas loving an Odia girl Suneyi.